 What is Aging in Place?

 Aging in place means being able to live in the home of your choice for as long as you are able, while being able to get any assistance you require as your needs change.
 It sounds pretty cut and dry.
-Keep in mind a person’s quality of life is at stake… so, there is a lot more too it than you think.
+However, there is more to it than you may think.

-Technology can provide real benefits to seniors aging in place.
+Assistive technology can provide real benefits to seniors aging in place.
 These assistive devices can help you create a more safe and enjoyable lifestyle.
-Devices range from low-tech to high-tech, and should be chosen based on functionality and ease of use.
+Devices range from low-tech to high-tech, and should be chosen based on functionality and ease of

 Finances & Legal